nham/wabbo_old_old/notes/linalg2.md

-# Notes on Herstein's linear algebra presentation.
+# Notes on an abstract(er) approach to linear algebra

 A **vector space** is a quadruple $(V, \mathbb{F}, +, \cdot)$ such that $(V, +)$ is an abelian group, $\cdot$ is a function $\mathbb{F} \ times V \rightarrow V$ such that $